Campr/Documentation/api-reference/attachments.md

 To help with some attachment upload workflows, apps can upload a file before they attach it to a Post.
 After an upload completes, apps can list their temporary attachments, delete them, or attach them to Posts.

-The `attachments` endpoint template does not have any parameters.

 {% method %}
 ## POST - Upload a single attachment